GYdevy/steam-worth/README.md

 # Project Title
-CSGO Inventory worth calculator
+CS2 Inventory worth calculator

 ## Description

- CSGO Inventory worth calculator is my debut JavaScript project, designed to fetch, calculate, and visualize the worth of your inventory.
+ CS2 Inventory worth calculator is my debut JavaScript project, designed to fetch, calculate, and visualize the worth of your inventory.
 This tool sends requests to obtain real-time inventory data, computes its total worth, and presents a graph to illustrate the historical price changes.
 ### Features: